MicrosoftDocs/ai-builder/ai-builder-docs/share-model.md

 When you create and publish AI models in AI Builder, they're private&mdash;only you can run them.
 This allows you to test them and use them within apps or flows.

-If you want other users to use your model in apps or flows you have to share it.
-This applies to users who create apps or flows that call your model, and also to users who just run those apps or flows.
-Both app makers and app users need a shared access to your model.
+If you want other users to use your model in Power Apps or Power Automate, you need to share it.
+This applies to users who create apps or flows that call your model, and also to users who only run those apps or flows.
+Both app makers and app users need shared access to your model.

-You can also share a model for edit to allow other users to become co-owners of this model.
-Co-owners can edit, retrain, publish or share a model.
+You can also share a model with other users as co-owners of this model.
+Co-owners can edit, retrain, publish, or share a model.
 However, co-owners can't delete a model.

 ## Share action